codecraftsuk/web-dev-bootcamp/docs/week_08_django/README.md

     At this point, you should see `(venv)` appear at the beginning of your terminal prompt, indicating that you are now working within the virtual environment.

 4. Now that the virtual environment is created, it is time to download the dependencies needed to run Django.
 It is good practise to create a `requirements.txt` file to put all your dependencies inside.
-Create a new text file as such and type `Django` and save.
+Create a new text file as such and type `Django` inside the `requirements.txt` file and save the file.

 <p align="center">
   <img src="https://raw.githubusercontent.com/codecraftsuk/web-dev-bootcamp/main/docs/_media/week_08_django/django-requirements.png">